ctjlewis/agoric-sdk/packages/governance/README.md

 Voters are managed by a Registrar.
 Prospective voters should only accept a voting API as the outcome of an invitation.
 The invitation allows you to verify the particular registrar instance in use.
-The registrar's public facet has `getQuestionNotifier()`, which allows you to find out about new questions for the electorate and `getOpenQuestions()` which lists questions that haven't been resolved.
+The registrar's public facet has `getQuestionSubscription()`, which allows you to find out about new questions for the electorate and `getOpenQuestions()` which lists questions that haven't been resolved.